What is a concussion?

 If symptoms don’t quickly resolve, the following treatments may help:

 Our goal with this type of injury is a gradual return to work / play, progressively increasing your mental and physical activity while ensuring your safety!

 Dr. Johann de Chickera, ND

-Johann brings a holistic approach to health & wellness, offering traditional Chinese acupuncture & nutrition counseling.
+Johann brings a holistic approach to health and wellness, offering traditional Chinese acupuncture and nutrition counseling.